CAN NOISE POLLUTION BE LEGALLY JUSTIFIED UNDER ANY CIRCUMSTANCE?

 What law expresses: Is it allowed to produce noise pollution in the name of religion?

-Emerging pollution on our planet is leading to the mass destruction and extinction of various species and has repugnant effects on human health too.
-It’s our duty to preserve our planet and never by our own acts lead this annihilation.
+Emerging pollution on our planet is leading to the mass destruction and extinction of various species and has repugnant effects on human health as well.
+It is our duty to preserve our planet and never, by our own acts, cause such annihilation.

-Now, far from philosophical things, let’s stick to the law.
-I would like to tell what our law expresses regarding the term ‘RELIGION’.
-The word ‘RELIGION’ used in Art.
-25 & 26 of the constitution is personal to the person having faith and belief in the religion and held that the ct was constitutional as it regulated only the secular activities connected with religion, and not matters which are integral parts of religion.[1]
+Now, putting philosophical thoughts aside, let us focus on the law.
+I would like to explain what our law expresses regarding the term ‘RELIGION.’
+The word ‘RELIGION,’ as used in Articles 25 and 26 of the Constitution, is personal to the individual who has faith and belief in the religion.
+The Court has held that the Constitution is valid as it regulates only the secular activities connected with religion, and not matters which are integral parts of religion.[1]

 What our law says regarding—

-The Calcutta High Court has held that the restrictions imposed by the state on the use of Microphones and loudspeakers at the time of Azan are not violation of right under Art.25 of the Constitution.
-Azan is certainly an essential and integral part of Islam, but use of microphone & loudspeakers are not an essential & integral part.
+The Calcutta High Court has held that the restrictions imposed by the state on the use of microphones and loudspeakers at the time of Azan do not violate the right under Article 25 of the Constitution.
+Azan is certainly an essential and integral part of Islam, but the use of microphones and loudspeakers is not an essential or integral part.

-Microphone is a gift of technological ages, its adverse effect is well felt all over the world.
-It is not only a source of pollution but it is also a source which causes several health hazards.
+Microphones are a product of the technological age, and their adverse effects are widely felt around the world.
+They are not only a source of pollution but also cause several health hazards.

-Traditionally and according to the religious order, Azan has to be given by the Imam or the person incharge of the mosques through their own voice and this is sanctioned under the religious order.[2]
+Traditionally and according to religious orders, Azan is to be given by the Imam or the person in charge of the mosque through their own voice, and this is sanctioned by religious order.[2]

-It held that a person’s religious freedom is subject to “Public order, morality & health”.
-Even if there is any such religious practice it cannot be used to violate right to others or to disturb their peace.
-The court said that, “no rights in an organized society can be absolute”
+It held that a person’s religious freedom is subject to “public order, morality, and health.”
+Even if there is such a religious practice, it cannot be used to violate the rights of others or disturb their peace.
+The Court stated, “No rights in an organized society can be absolute.”

 Author’s Viewpoint

-Being a secular citizen of this country, I would say,
+As a secular citizen of this country, I would say:

-Any instrument or speakers which cause noise pollution shall not be used without obtaining the written permission of an authority.
+Any instrument or speaker that causes noise pollution shall not be used without obtaining written permission from the competent authority.

-Well, after 10:00 pm, bands, speakers, public addressing system should not be permitted.
-As we all know that those high decibels, frequencies will cause grave hearing problems.
+Moreover, after 10:00 p.m., bands, speakers, and public address systems should not be permitted.
+We all know that high decibels and frequencies can cause severe hearing problems.

-Don’t worry about our cultural or religious occasion, our law is really generous towards everyone, the State Government may, subject to such terms and conditions as are necessary to reduce noise pollution, permit use of loudspeakers or public address systems during night hours (between 10.00 p.m. to 12.00 midnight) on those days but not exceeding 15 days in all during a calendar year.
+Do not worry about our cultural or religious occasions; our law is quite generous towards everyone.
+The State Government may, subject to such terms and conditions as are necessary to reduce noise pollution, permit the use of loudspeakers or public address systems during night hours (between 10:00 p.m. and 12:00 midnight) on such days, but not exceeding 15 days in a calendar year.

 Curiosity

-What if a humanitarian law overpowers cultural myths and we all collectively start working for our Planet?
+What if humanitarian law overpowers cultural myths and we all collectively start working for our planet?

 [1] A.S.
 Narayan v. state of Andhra Pradesh